 Defense lawyer who represents Mr. Currie first stated that his client should walk free, but he later changed his statement saying that his client should get conditional sentence because he had no previous criminal record.
 John Walker, prosecutor in this case recommended a sentence of four years behind the bars.
-For more information feel free to check estate planning lawyer page
+For more information feel free to check click on this page

 Defense lawyer also stated that his client wasn’t directly involved in the trafficking, but when it came to the court his client pleaded guilty for conspiracy to traffic cocaine on one charge only.

 The involvement of Mr. Currie in the drug trafficking can be clearly seen in evidence from intercepted phone calls and messages that occurred between Mr. Currie and other offenders.

 Wiretapping began in 2012, with the judicial approval that allowed the police to wiretap the phones used by Crawford and Curries, and later dial-a-dope line used by their drivers.
 Curries car, BMW, was tracked as well.

 Tapes show the level of involvement of all offenders.
 From those tapes it can be seen that the main job of Carrie, who is called manager of cocaine ring, was to ensure steady flow of drug and money.
 He was a man that served as a link between Crawford and drivers.
 His job was to ensure that his drivers have product, and at the end of the day to collect money from them.